mahankarimiii02/ICSA-17-124-01/README.md

 # How to use it?
 You just need to enter the target camera's IP address, and that’s all...
 The tool will check the IP for the ICSA-17-124-01 vulnerability.
 If vulnerable, the options menu will be activated for you.

 **Note: You will need a Shodan account.
-If you don’t have one, create one.**
+If you don’t have one, create it.**

 # Installation Guide :